-The 37-mile-long Centennial Trail is one of the best ways to experience the spectacular landscapes in and around Spokane, WA.
+The 37-mile-long Centennial Trail is one of the most beautiful ways to experience the spectacular landscapes in & around Spokane, WA.
 Extending from the Nine Mile Falls in the north to the border between Washington and Idaho in the south, the trail is perfect for hiking, running, mountain biking, and horseback riding.

 If running or biking isn’t your thing, hit the water with a canoe or kayak and follow the trail on the Spokane River to the falls.

 This little family-owned and operated winery is well worth a visit if you love a good Merlot.
 Established in 1982 by the Conway family, Latah Creek Winery prides itself on using traditional old-world winemaking techniques to produce award-winning wines.
 The result is some of the finest red wines to come out of the Spokane Valley.